ethersphere/bee-docs/docs/working-with-bee/backups.md

 Your keys represent your ability to access your BZZ.
 Make sure to back up your keys directory in multiple places, so you can keep your BZZs safe!
 :::

-For Linux installations from package managers *yum* or *apt*, your Clef data directory is located at.
+For Linux installations by the package managers *yum* or *apt*, your `bee-clef` data directory is located at:

 ```bash
 /var/lib/bee-clef/